 The first releases were all local jazz recordings by the likes of Pat Vincent and the Chuck Fowler Quartet.
 None sold huge quantities but Urlwin had bigger ambitions for the label.

-From the UK he inked a deal with Oriole Records, managing also to license NZ product back to them, including a Lennon-McCartney songbook by jazz pianist Barry Markwick in 1965, something that sold well in both countries (Markwick recorded two albums for Peak).
+From the UK he inked a deal with Oriole Records, managing also to license NZ product back to them, including a Lennon-McCartney songbook by jazz pianist Barry Markwick in 1965, something that sold well in both countries.
+He followed that with a sequel in 1965.